 We cannot guarantee that we will be able to maintain compliance with the covenants in our term loan facilities or, if we fail to do so, that we will be able to obtain waivers from the lender and/or amend the covenants.
 A failure by us to comply with the covenants specified in the loan agreements would, absent cure or waiver, result in an event of default under the agreements, which would give the lender the right to suspend further draws of term loan and to declare all outstanding obligations immediately due and payable.
-If our obligations or sell sufficient assets to repay the obligations, which could adversely affect our business, financial condition and results of operations.
+If our obligations under our term loan facilities were to be accelerated, we may not have sufficient cash or be able to borrow sufficient funds to refinance the obligations or sell sufficient assets to repay the obligations, which could adversely affect our business, financial condition and results of operations.
 Even if we are able to obtain new financing, we may not be on commercially reasonable terms or on terms that are acceptable to us.
 Any event of default could also result in an increase in the interest rates applicable to our term loan facilities, and may result in the acceleration of or default under any other indebtedness we may incur in the future to which a cross-acceleration or cross-default provision applies.
 In addition, during the existence of an event of default under our term loan facilities, the lender could exercise its rights and remedies thereunder, including by way of initiating foreclosure proceedings over the collateral for our obligations.